usefulalgorithm/usefulalgorithm/README.md

 - _Mossbane Lantern_, by Sallow Moth
 - _Wide Awake_, by Mechatok
 - _wishful thinking_, by Duval Timothy
-- _A Danger to Ourselves_, by Lucrecia Dalt
 - _11-1988_, by Kareem

 </details>